johninquest/gcportal/README.md

-# philtrips - aiming to build a cameroon-based logistics, transport & travel consulting business
+# phil moves - aiming to build a cameroon-based transport information and services platform

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.